 Dr. Lena Ciric will be presenting the results of a research collaboration between University College London and ProEconomy, which I had the privilege to coordinate.
-The projects included in the collaboration investigated:
+The projects in the collaboration investigate:

 - The effectiveness of copper and silver ionisation for the removal and prevention of biofilms formation.